ibrahimh3/Vehicles-Project/README.md

 <img src="https://github.com/ibrahimh3/Vehicles-Project/blob/main/Chart%202.png?raw=true" alt="Image 2" width="400" />

-Other analysises are also made, such as figuring out which regions in the country have the most or least cars sold.
+Other analyses are also made, such as figuring out which regions in the country have the most or least cars sold.
 This can help when deciding where to purchase or sell a car in order to make the most profit.

 After this, there needs to be a way of comparing the main values, price and odometer.
 If every single data point of price x mileage was plotted, the plot would be a mess of points, messy, unreadable, and quite useless.
 In order to properly plot these values, first the price points must be grouped into ranges.
 After each price range is set, all the odometer values within the range must be added so that the value can be averaged.
 After the odometer readings are averaged, there is only one point per price range, and the plot can be created in a neat and understandable manner.
 As expected, it can be seen from the newly created graph that the higher mileage the car, the lower of a price it will sell for.
 The graph continues its linear decline as expected up until about $40,000, showing that as a car drives more and increases its mileage, the sale price continues to decline.
 However, it can be seen that there is a slight spike around $40,000- 50,000.
 This shows that cars priced around that point, still sell even though the mileage may be higher.